 An internship agreement is essential for regulating the relationship between an intern and a principle.
 It is, therefore, vital to understand the contents of an Internship Agreement and the clauses therein.

-An Internship relates to the education which an intern shall receive while rendering services for the principle, together with insight and experience into the business of the principle.
+An Internship relates to the education which an intern shall receive while rendering services for the employer, together with insight and experience into the business of the employer.

 In this blog, we evaluate some of the key concepts and clauses that should be included in all Internship Agreements and provide some background on why these are important.